IntegralEquations/Inti.jl/docs/src/examples/poisson.md

 Although we have "solved" the problem in the previous section, using the anonymous function `u` to evaluate the field is neither efficient nor accurate when there are either many points to evaluate, or when they lie close to the boundary ``\Gamma``.
-The fundamental reason for this is the usual: our integral operators are dense matrices, and their evaluation near ``\Gamma`` suffers from the so-called "near-singularity" problem.
+The fundamental reason for this is the usual: the integral operators in the function `u` are dense matrices, and their evaluation inside or near to ``\Omega`` suffers from inaccurate singular and near-singular quadrature.

 To address this issue, we need to assemble *accelerated* and *corrected* versions of the integral operators.
 Let us suppose we wish to evaluate the